ymiroshnyk/neutrinoparticles.js/README.md

 ### Rotation

 As you can see from the code above, effect accepts position and rotation on it's creation and update.
-Position vector is represented by array [x, y, z] and rotation quaternion by array [x, y, z, w].
+Position vector is represented by an array [x, y, z] and rotation quaternion by an array [x, y, z, w].

 You can form rotation quaternion by yourself, or you can use neutrino function which makes quaternion from axis and rotation angle around this axis:
 ```javascript